MarkusChardonnet/Probabilistic_forecasting_for_Anomaly_Detection/README.md

 - [ ] ? implement a way to only retrain/finetune the last layer of a pretrained model
 - [x] implement sf for plotting of standardized distribution

+**08.04.2025** potential improvements:
+- [ ] change the loss to only use the approximation of the cond var (similar to the standard NJODE loss, but for var), delete the second moment prediction from the model
+- [ ] change the architecture s.t. model output corresponds to the cond std, so squaring it gives the variance (which automatically is positive)
+- [ ] also change this in the validation loss
+- [ ] some loss terms don't make sense for long-term predictions. e.g. the variance shouldn't be 0 after an incomplete observation
+-